Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Experiments and Evaluations

-In summary, the proposed techniques containing context division based on the clustering of all experienced states, and knowledge distillation in multi-head neural networks can effectively eliminate catastrophic interference caused by data drift in the single-task RL.
+In summary, the proposed techniques containing context division based on the clustering of all experienced states, and knowledge distillation in multi-head neural networks can effectively eliminate catastrophic interference caused by data drift in the single-task RL, whilst reduce the requirement of the replay buffer capacity for off-policy RL.
 In addition, our method leverages a fixed randomly initialized encoder to characterize the similarity among states in the low-dimensional representation space, which can be used to partition contexts effectively for high-dimensional environments.